PATH Program

 Advancing innovations in women's health through policy advocacy

-Innovative solutions for women’s health needs are critical to saving lives and advancing gender equality, but underfunding and inefficient regulatory systems leave millions of women unable to access high-quality, affordable products.
+Innovative solutions for women’s health needs are critical to saving lives and advancing equality, but underfunding and inefficient regulatory systems leave millions of women unable to access high-quality, affordable products.
 How can advocates change the landscape?

 6. Microarray patches are a groundbreaking, needle-free technology PATH is advancing to increase access to lifesaving vaccines and other essential medicines.
 Photo: PATH.